Willem Kurt / Beechworth

 $ 31.00 incl.
 GST

+100% Shiraz.
 Bone dry with a beautifully nuanced gravelly mineral backbone.
-Flavours of raspberries, orange rind, watermelon, pepper and spice with a pleasing drive and weight.
+Flavours of strawberry, orange rind, watermelon, pepper and spice with a pleasing drive and weight.
 Refreshing and no doubt a great food wine, a style with enough individuality to sit in well among our sizeable collection of pink wine.